 We try really hard not to laugh every time we get this question.
 So far, our net profit for Scion eSports over the last decade is about -$100,000.
 Or <$100,000> if you prefer, if you’re an accounting major.
 Point being; this is an investment for us, not a goose that lays golden eggs.
 It’s a way for us to return some of the profits we make selling cars back to our community, in the form of experiences folks aren’t likely to get anywhere else.
-If we ever do take money from players, it goes 100% back to players in the form of a player-funded prize pool for that event.
+If we ever do take money from players, 100% is distributed back to players in the form of a player-funded prize pool for that event.

 Why are you still called Scion eSports, didn't Toyota axe the Scion brand?

 Yes they did, and we agree with the decision wholeheartedly.
 The cars are good products, Toyota's strange way of marketing and selling them turned out to be more of an obstacle to customers than it was a benefit.
 Now we have the same awesome products to sell, but we won't have to jump through a bunch of Scion "Pure Process" hoops to sell them.
 That being said... we still kind of like the name, so we decided to keep it!
 We've taken the opportunity to officially shorten it from Lake Charles Scion eSports to just Scion eSports so it rolls off the tongue better!